 Simple (refined) carbohydrates include sugars and refined grains that have been stripped of all bran, fiber, and nutrients.
 Read labels and you’ll be shocked how many foods contain large amounts of refined sugar.
 There’s plenty of proof this stuff is NO good for our health, yet many of us continue to eat it daily, and lots of it.
 Here is a list with just a few examples of refined carbohydrates.
 Look for VERY sweet foods (or very white).

 And what do I mean by sweet foods?
 These are the foods that you may have become accustomed to eating plenty of in your diet, they are refined carbohydrates like breakfast cereals, cakes, biscuits (cookies), breads, muesli bars, as well confectionery and sweet drinks like fruit juices and those cola drinks.
-Have you noticed that nearly all of these foods contain either refined flours or refined (white) sugars and many are made from wheaten flour or contain significant amounts of cane sugar, corn syrup or other sweetening agent?
+Have you noticed that nearly these foods contain either refined flours or refined (white) sugars and many are made from wheaten flour or contain significant amounts of cane sugar, corn syrup or other sweetening agent?

 Eating foods containing sugar will have several undesirable health effects on your body, including a weakening effect on your immune system and the promotion of intestinal yeast growth.
 A though provoking document is 141 Ways Sugar Can Ruin Your Health by Nancy Appleton PhD.
-When your immune system becomes weakened your defence systems become impaired and you leave yourself wide open to virtually every disease known.
+When your immune system becomes weakened, your defence systems become impaired and you leave yourself wide open to virtually every disease known.
 Like any naturopathic practice of long standing, we have seen countless patients in our clinic over the years with dysbiosis (poor bowel flora)and candida yeast infections, and most of these patients can relate to a diet high in refined carbohydrates.

 Studies now provide evidence for the health benefits of a whole foods diet, this adds to a growing body of evidence supporting the potential effects of suppressive effects of dietary carbohydrate on circulating cortisol and stress-associated cortisol reactivity.